ProjectLibertyLabs/gateway/docs/src/Run/Deployment.md

     - TCP/UDP 7946 (communication among nodes).
     - UDP 4789 (overlay network traffic).
     - TCP 2377 (Swarm manager communication).
-  - Allow Gateway service ports (Note: This will depend on your Swarm mappings, default starts at 30000)
+  - Allow Gateway service ports (Note: This will depend on your Swarm mappings.
+The default starts at 30000)
     - TCP 30000-32767 (Swarm mode routing mesh).
     - OR specific ports for each service, see `SERVICE_PORT_X` in [docker-compose-swarm.yaml](../../../deployment/swarm/docker-compose.yaml)